OpenID Federation 1.0

 Case 2: when the trust_chain request parameter is not given

-1. If the “OpenID Connect Federation” feature of the service is not enabled, Authlete does not try to update trust chains.
+1. If the “OpenID Federation” feature of the service is not enabled, Authlete does not try to update trust chains.

 2. Authlete checks whether the current trust chain of the client has expired.
 If the trust chain has not expired, Authlete does not try to update the trust chain.